 So we're still on the case.

-But he said if I knew then what I know now, McCabe, I wouldn't have signed the warrant.
+But he said, if I knew then what I know now, McCabe, I wouldn't have signed the warrant.

-Are we going to be okay?
+Are we going to be okay with that?

-By the way, no, that's number three.
+By the way, that's number three.

 This all dies right here and now.

-Well, Durham Durham's report will come out, hopefully, God knows it should.
+Well, Durham's report will come out, hopefully.

 But if we keep the control of the Senate, it won't go away.

-So those two Senates matter.
+So those two senators matter.

 We need to have oversight in the Senate.

-We need a joint committee of the Senate looking at voting by mail and and the problems associated with it.
+We need a joint committee of the Senate looking at voting by mail and the problems associated with it.

-If you want to keep trying to find out who at the FBI withheld its sculptory information, we need to keep these uh we need to win the Georgia races.
+If you want to keep trying to find out who at the FBI withheld exculpatory information, we need to keep these.

 Absolutely.